moneroexamples/private-testnet/README.md

 **After mining first few blocks:**
 ![After](https://raw.githubusercontent.com/moneroexamples/private-testnet/master/img/testnet_run.jpg)
-The above image shows the state of the nodes and wallets after frist few blocks mined.
+The above image shows the state of the nodes and wallets after first few blocks mined.
 We see that the first two wallets already have some xmr, but their `unlocked balance` values are zero.
 For them to unlock the mined xmr, we need to mine at least 60 blocks.

 **After mining first 60 blocks:**
 ![After60](https://raw.githubusercontent.com/moneroexamples/private-testnet/master/img/testnet_run_60.jpg)
-After mining 60 blocks, the `unlocked balance` is no longer zero.
+After mining 60 blocks, the `unlocked balance` is no longer zero and we can start mining transfers between wallets.

 ## How can you help?